-The MDS high school is comprised of students in 9th – 11th grade (no current seniors).
+The MDS high school is comprised of students in 9th – 12th grade.
 Each class ranges from 4 to 6 students and a one teacher.
 All teachers are specialized in their area of academics (Math, Reading, Language Arts, Transition, Science, and Social Studies).
 Students have required classes they are supposed to complete prior their graduation from MDS.
 All students are required to earn 21.5 credits before graduating.
 Students are offered a variety of classes, and often have a selection of elective courses they are able to take.
 Elective courses that have been offered are mysteries of science, family and consumer science, web development, world knowledge, communication and debate courses.

 MDS currently follows a 7 period class day.
 One Friday a month the schedule changes and students participate in a transition program which allows for Deaf community members to speak, college recruiters to present, and other activities to occur that will support our students when they graduate and enter the world.
 While attending MDS students also have resources such as speech and language therapy, social work, social skills, and study skills.
 Mainstreaming opportunities are arranged on an individual basis with a nearby high school.